JayVanSchaick/2D-Noise-Mixer/README.md

 ```

-* If the calculations where done on a background thread, or was computed and the user want to retrieve the values without doing the calculations again GetCalculations() can be called to retrieve the results.
+* If the calculations were done on a background thread, or the mixer was already computed and the user want to retrieve the values without doing the calculations again GetCalculations() can be called to retrieve the results.

 ```C#
 noiseMixer.
 GetCalculations(out double[,] Results, bool normalize); // for double array